Connect with others who understand.

 Another member said, “When I was on prednisone, I had problems with the sun, and I had a few issues with chlorine when the pools were overchlorinated.”

-In a small study with 58 athletes, 33 of whom were competitive swimmers with two-hour training sessions, exposure to chlorinated water in swimming pools was found to affect the skin barrier and cause significant moisture loss in the skin as compared to nonswimming athletes.
-A loss of moisture can cause dry skin, itchiness, and flaky skin, and it may damage the skin barrier.
+One small study looked at 58 athletes, including 33 competitive swimmers who trained for two hours at a time.
+The study found that exposure to chlorinated water in swimming pools damaged the skin barrier and caused more moisture loss compared to nonswimming athletes.
+Losing moisture can cause dry skin, flaky skin, and itchiness.

-People with skin conditions like psoriasis may be vulnerable to the effects of chlorinated water because their skin is particularly sensitive.
-If your psoriasis reacts poorly to chlorine, talk to your dermatologist for medical advice.
+People with skin conditions like psoriasis may be more vulnerable to the effects of chlorinated water because their skin is already sensitive.
+If you notice your psoriasis gets worse after swimming, ask your dermatologist for medical advice.

-For people with psoriasis who enjoy swimming, or are considering taking up swimming, here are some tips for skin care before and after swimming in chlorinated water.
-These tips are helpful for chlorinated hot tubs as well.
+If you’re living with psoriasis and enjoy swimming — or want to start — here are some skin care tips you can follow before and after swimming in chlorinated water.
+These also apply to chlorinated hot tubs.

 1. Shower Before Swimming

-Some pools may require showering before swimming to keep the pool clean.
+Many pools may require showering before getting in to keep the pool clean.
 But showering can also protect your skin from some of the effects of chlorine.
-A shower will remove organic substances that can accumulate on the skin such as dead skin, sweat, or sebum, an oily substance that can make skin feel greasy and is produced by sebaceous glands.
+A quick rinse removes substances that can build up on the skin, such as dead skin, sweat, or sebum, an oily substance produced by sebaceous glands that can make skin feel greasy.

 When chlorine comes in contact with organic substances, it forms chloramine, which is toxic and is linked to irritation, inflammation, dryness, and damage to skin cells.
-A shower before swimming can help minimize chloramine production.
+Showering before swimming can help reduce chloramine production.

 2. Apply an Ointment After Showering